Your credit score is calculated by assessing various factors in the five predictive categories of your credit history:1

 A strong credit history of on-time payments increases your credit score.
-When debts are defaulted on or settled, your credit score will go down.
-Late payments of more than 30 days also are seen as negative payments on your credit report.
-To keep this factor in good standing, consider automating your monthly minimum payments to ensure you aren’t affected by any late payments.
+When debts are defaulted on or settled, your credit score will likely go down.
+Late payments of 30 days or more also are seen as negative payments on your credit report.
+To keep this category in good standing, consider automating your monthly minimum payments to ensure you aren’t affected by any late payments.

 Looking at the average age of your credit accounts helps lenders understand how long you have been able to manage credit in a healthy way.
 The longer you keep your accounts in good standing, the higher your credit score will be.